898 ST NICHOLAS AVENUE @ 155TH STRE

 How To Apply

-To apply for this position, please email your resume, cover letter and one professional writing sample, with salary requirements, to firstname.lastname@example.org.
+To apply for this position, please email your resume, cover letter and two professional writing samples, with salary requirements, to firstname.lastname@example.org.
 Applicant review will continue until the position is filled.
-Please indicate your last name and "Development Assistant" in the subject line.
-No phone calls, please; only qualified candidates will be contacted.
+Please indicate your last name and "Marketing Manager" in the subject line.
+No phone calls, please.
+Only qualified candidates will be contacted for an interview.